Ryanff72/Ryanff72.github.io/docs/Games/Idol'sTower.md

 ## Which Parts are My Work?
 For this game, I acted as the project lead, artist, and a programmer.
+As a programmer, I worked on the character controls, the boss fight, the enemies, and the level mechanics.

 [Download](https://drive.google.com/uc?export=download&id=1QdwKD2IMYQurodDoey6Qr2Rap3yM3Dec){: .btn .btn-purple }